svn-shortlog — Compact & Beautiful Subversion Changelog

 Sample Output

-Here is a sample output of one month of boost commits into trunk, taken from the public repository.
-The output is quite information dense, a quick description is in the screenshot:
+Here is a sample output of one month of boost commits into trunk, taken from the public repository of boost.
+The output is quite information dense.
+A quick description is here in the screenshot:

 All commits are structured by user, then by date.
 Each commit is on one line.
 You can click each line to see the full information related to a commit.